Nattarintra/Nattarintra/README.md

-- 👋 Hi, I’m @Nattarintra
+- 👋 Hi, I’m Nattarintra,Frontend developer | React | JavaScript
 - 👀 I’m interested in Frontend development
 - 🌱 I’m currently learning Reactjs, Nextjs, TypeScript, JavaScript,
 - 💞️ I’m looking to collaborate on Nextjs TypeScript.
-- 📫 How to reach me LinkedIn Nattarintra Thutsanti
+- 📫 How to reach me https://www.linkedin.com/in/nattarintra-thutsanti-4aa4b7163/

 <!---
 Nattarintra/Nattarintra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.